Every professional displayed on Counselling Directory has been independently

 Welcome to my Counselling Directory profile and thank you for stopping by.

 My name is Matt Lambert and I am an experienced integrative counsellor and psychotherapist based in Horsham with 19 years experience of working with adults, children and families.

-I specialise in working with adults, children and carers with depression and help them to reconnect to themselves and the world around them.
-Depression can be complicated inasmuch as there is no one reason as to why someone might experience it and often it's not just depression it can be a whole host of other things which are ultimately linked to it and this could be self harm, gaming, isolation, hopelessness, fear, worry about the past or the future, addiction, loss/grief, feeling lost and that life has no meaning or uncertainty.
+I specialise in working with adults and children and help them to reconnect to themselves and the world around them.
+Depression can be complicated inasmuch as there is no one reason as to why someone might experience it and often it's not just depression it can be a whole host of other things which are ultimately linked to it and this could be trauma, self harm, gaming, isolation, hopelessness, fear, worry about the past or the future, addiction, loss/grief, feeling lost and that life has no meaning or uncertainty.
 Depression is a word that is frequently used in every day life and whilst there is a definition I believe that we can all experience depression in our own unique way and your depression may not feel like my depression but this doesn't make it any less valid.
 How you feel and how you live your life is important and often addressing the depression that we feel can help us to live the life that we have always dreamt of freeing us of persistent negativity, guilt and unhappiness.

 Depression can shape our lives and it can impact the jobs that we have, our relationships, not just intimate ones, and it can also play a big part in the choices that we make in life, the food we eat, the friends we have as well as our hopes, dreams and aspirations.
 Some people live with depression unknowingly and this could be a result of feeling cut off from our own bodies or having never experienced what it feels like to be happy or settled in life.
 Depression can strip the joy out of life and it's my aim to assist you in finding that joy again because I can assure it is there and by working together we can find it.